 - 2 cups corn salsa

-In a medium size saute pan on medium heat add 4 tbs. butter.
-Melt butter for one minute.
+- Using a medium size saute pan on medium heat melt butter. (about 1 minute).

-- Add 2 lbs. peeled and deveined Gulf shrimp.
-Saute
+- Add peeled and deveined Gulf shrimp.
+Saute for 2 minutes.

-- After two minutes add 1/2 cup cilantro, 3 tbs. salt, 4 crushed garlic cloves, and 2 tbs.
-Grapeseed oil.
+- After 2 minutes add cilantro, salt, crushed garlic cloves, and grape seed oil.

 - Remove shrimp from the pan and set aside.

-- In a small size pot on medium heat, add 1 lb. of fresh Queso Blanco.
+- In a small size pot on medium heat, add fresh Queso Blanco.

-In a large sheet tray add 12 corn tortillas.
+- Using a large sheet tray add 16 corn tortillas.
+Bake for 2 minutes.

-Divide sauteed shrimp evenly on each taco and add corn salsa on top.
+- Divide shrimp evenly on each taco and add corn salsa.